Last week we looked at the

 For Linux, FileZilla is most easily installed via the package manager.

 If you have any troubles installing it, please let me know.
-Be sure to install the client, and not the server.
+Again, make sure you have the client, and not the server.

-Run FileZilla and enter server information from your VM in the fields at the top:
+Run FileZilla and enter server information for the server in the fields at the top:

-The Host should be the IP address of your VM, the username and password are the same you use to log in to your VM normally, and the port should be 22.
+The Host should be the cpsc.umw.edu.
+The username and password are the same you use to login to the server normally, and the port should be 22.

 Then click "Quickconnect".